 ESP FRT-3: Similar and more refined version of the “Bracchus” FRT-3.
 Often find on custom ESP Navigator models from late 1982 and early 1983.
 Unknown factory.

 Above you see the Brian Guitar clone, priced 1/3 of a real Floyd Rose.

 Double Eagle "Model 15" FRT-4 Copy (Late '82/early 1983)

 The Double Eagle “Model 15” FRT-4 copy was created before licensing agreements and may have been the very first Floyd Rose copy with fine tuners.
 These are lower-quality copies of the official FRT-4 that have been seen on early ESP, Aria, and (ironically) Fernandes guitars.
 Because the metal used on these is rather weak, some saddles are often times replaced.
-Interestingly enough, these do have T-block inserts, which is unique on all the mystery pre-Schaller copies.
+Interestingly enough, these do have T-block inserts.

 The Double Eagle Model 15 was made in Japan and could actually be found in early Veneman Music Emporium catalogs from 1983.
 The picture above is from the 1983 Fall/Winter catalog.

 The above picture are from the 1984-1985 Fall/Winter Music Emporium catalog, which is the last time you see the Model 15 in any catalogs.
 I have heard from readers of this website that you could also buy these from certain music stores in the USA.

 Clearly, the official production FRT-4 of 1982/’83 (LEFT) has many differing characteristics of the Double Eagle copy (right).
 The saddles and T-blocks on the copy seem to be varying sizes, which is strange.